Dungeon-CampusMinden/Dungeon/CONTRIBUTING.md

-One of the best things about writing and publishing a lecture online is that people like you have the opportunity to give us feedback and ask questions or position out typos or find other errors or ambiguities in the text.
+One of the best things about writing and publishing a lecture online is that people like you have the opportunity to give us feedback and ask questions or point out typos or find other errors or ambiguities in the text.

 ## Questions, Bugs or Feature Requests